guidofioravanti/snowcover_products/README.md

 ## Slope-corrected surface reflectances

 Did I tell you that mountain regions are quite sloping?
-The slope correction enables to use the same detection thresholds in south-facing and north-facing slopes.[See this page for more info](https://labo.obs-mip.fr/multitemp/let-it-snow-development-of-an-operational-snow-cover-product-from-sentinel-2-and-landsat-8-data/)
+The slope correction enables to use the same detection thresholds in south-facing and north-facing slopes.
+[See this page for more info](https://labo.obs-mip.fr/multitemp/let-it-snow-development-of-an-operational-snow-cover-product-from-sentinel-2-and-landsat-8-data/)

 ## References